 To be considered for admission to the HealthInformatics@GW program, applicants should have a strong academic background with a minimum 3.0 cumulative GPA and hold a bachelor’s degree from a regionally accredited U.S. institution of higher learning or an international institution that is accredited by the country’s ministry of education or comparable governmental agency.

-Applicants must also have at least three years of professional experience in data analytics, IT or informatics or in a health care or health services organization, and be currently employed in the field.
+Applicants must also be employed in the health care sector and have at least three years of experience in one of any of the following industries: health care, data analytics or IT.
+Applicants with backgrounds in other industries may be offered admission if they can demonstrate relevant professional experience.
 As this program is designed for experienced professionals, no prerequisite standardized testing is required for application (i.e., GRE/GMAT results are not required).

 To complete your application for HealthInformatics@GW, you must submit the following: